PJM Glossary

 Zonal Capacity Price

-The price charged to an LSE for their unforced capacity obligation in a zone based on the results of RPM Auctions for the Delivery Year.
+The price charged to a load-serving entity for their unforced capacity obligation in a zone based on the results of capacity market auctions for the delivery year.

 Zonal CTR Credit Rate

-The rate applicable to zonal Capacity Transfer Rights allocated to LSEs in the zone expressed as ($/MW of unforced capacity obligation).
+The rate applicable to zonal CTRs allocated to load-serving entities in the zone, expressed as dollars per megawatt-hour of unforced capacity obligation.

 Zonal CTR Settlement Rate

-The rate applicable to zonal Capacity Transfer Rights allocated to LSEs in the zone expressed as ($/MW of CTRs).
+The rate applicable to zonal CTRs allocated to load-serving entities in the zone, expressed as dollars per megawatt of CTRs.

 Zonal Unforced Capacity Obligation

-A zone's assignment in megawatts of the RTO Unforced Capacity Obligation for the Delivery Year.
+The zonal unforced capacity obligation is a zone's assignment in megawatts of the RTO unforced capacity obligation for the delivery year.

 Zone